 AMERICAN EXPRESS CO. v.
-ITALIAN COLORS RESTAURANT Supreme Court of the United States 570 U.S. 228 (2013)
+ITALIAN COLORS RESTAURANT United States Supreme Court 570 U.S. 228 (2013)

 JUSTICE SCALIA delivered the opinion of the Court.

 We consider whether a contractual waiver of class arbitration is enforceable under the Federal Arbitration Act when the plaintiff's cost of individually arbitrating a federal statutory claim exceeds the potential recovery.